Efficient and optimal binary Hopfield associative memory storage using minimum probability flow: Abstract

 \section{Abstract}

 We present an algorithm to store binary memories in a Hopfield neural network using minimum probability flow, a recent technique to fit parameters in energy-based probabilistic models.
 In the case of memories without noise, our algorithm provably achieves optimal pattern storage (which we show is at least one pattern per neuron) and outperforms classical methods both in speed and memory recovery.
 Moreover, when trained on noisy or corrupted versions of a fixed set of binary patterns, our algorithm finds networks which correctly store the originals.
-We also demonstrate this finding visually with the unsupervised storage and clean-up of large binary fingerprint images from significantly corrupted samples.
+We also demonstrate this finding visually with the unsupervised storage and clean-up of large binary fingerprint images from significantly corrupted samples.\footnote{Supported by an NSF All-Institutes Postdoctoral Fellowship administered by the Mathematical Sciences Research Institute through its core grant DMS-0441170 (CH) and by NSF grant IIS-0917342 (KK).
+This work appeared at the 2012 Neural Information Processing Systems (NIPS) workshop on Discrete Optimization in Machine Learning (DISCML).}

-\textbf{Introduction.} In 1982, motivated by the Ising spin glass model from statistical physics \cite{ising25}, Hopfield introduced an auto-associative neural-network for the storage and retrieval of binary patterns \cite{hopfield1982}.
+\textbf{Introduction}.
+In 1982, motivated by neural modeling work of \cite{little1974} and the Ising spin glass model from statistical physics \cite{ising25}, Hopfield introduced a method for the storage and retrieval of binary patterns in an auto-associative neural-network \cite{hopfield1982}.
 Even today, this model and its various extensions \cite{cohen1983absolute, hinton1986learning} provide a plausible mechanism for memory formation in the brain.
 However, existing techniques for training Hopfield networks suffer either from limited pattern capacity or excessive training time, and they exhibit poor performance when trained on unlabeled, corrupted memories.

 Our main theoretical contributions here are the introduction of a tractable and neurally-plausible algorithm for the optimal storage of patterns in a Hopfield network, a proof that the capacity of such a network is at least one pattern per neuron, and a novel local learning rule for training neural networks.
 Our approach is inspired by minimum probability flow \cite{sohl2011}, a recent technique for fitting probabilistic models that avoids computations with a partition function, the usually intractable normalization constant of a parameterized probability distribution.